pikesley/jlock/README.md

 ### Tests

-Install the node dependencies (these are not needed to run tha actual clock)
+Install the node dependencies (these are not needed to run the actual clock)

 ```bash
 npm install